-4. Compare and contrast the structure of DNA to that of RNA, list the 3 types of RNA, and understand the necessity of MRNA for the successful production of proteins.
+- c.
+Use a simulation, hands-on manipulative, or cut-n-paste type of activity to allow students to practice base-pairing for DNA replication. - 3.
+Compare and contrast the structure of DNA to that of RNA, list the 3 types of RNA, and understand the necessity of MRNA for the successful production of proteins. - a.

-- a.
 Read from Module 11 in the Inspire Biology textbook, Lesson 3, pages 299 301, to understand the process of DNA transcription and translation, including the role of the three types of mRNA and enzymes in the production of proteins. - b.
-Create an analogy for the students about the roles of DNA, mRNA, rRNA, tRNA and the production of proteins (DNA = Captain of ship; mRNA = first mate; rRNA = the ship deck; tRNA = the crew members doing the heavy lifting) or have the students create their own analogy for protein synthesis.

-4. Recall that amino acids are the subunits of proteins and describe the manner in which mRNA codons are translated into a code of amino acids; summarize the processes of DNA translation and its role in Protein Synthesis.
+Create an analogy for the students about the roles of DNA, mRNA, rRNA, tRNA and the production of proteins (DNA = Captain of ship; mRNA = first mate; rRNA = the ship deck; tRNA = the crew members doing the heavy lifting) or have the students create their own analogy for protein synthesis. - 4.
+Recall that amino acids are the subunits of proteins and describe the manner in which mRNA codons are translated into a code of amino acids; summarize the processes of DNA translation and its role in Protein Synthesis. - a.

-- a.
 Read from Module 11 in the Inspire Biology textbook, Lesson 3, pages 301 305, to learn about mRNA codons, translation, and the way in which genes code for proteins. - b.
 Use a classroom model, video, or manipulative to allow students to visualize/demonstrate protein synthesis. - c.
 Complete the CHNOPS activity to create traits of a fictitious organism based on genetic sequences.

-5. Recognize that mutations may occur during DNA replication and protein synthesis; Differentiate between types of genetic mutations .
+Determine appropriate DNA code for another student to transcribe and translate to make a new CHNOP organism. - 5.
+Recognize that mutations may occur during DNA replication and protein synthesis; Differentiate between types of genetic mutations. - a.

-- a.
 Read from Module 11 in the Inspire Biology textbook, Lesson 4, pages 306 314 to learn about gene regulations and mutations. - b.
 Have students practice scenarios in which mutations can occur and discuss the differences in outcomes for mutations occurring during DNA replication prior to mitosis and those that occur prior to meiosis. - c.
-Refer to the chart on page 311 to identify types of mutations and examples of associated diseases.
+Analyze DNA and protein transcripts to determine mutations and predict the impact on the protein functionality

+Teacher observations, questioning techniques

+Define Vocabulary words for this unit

+Group activities/scenarios

-Teacher observations, questioning techniques Define Vocabulary words for this unit Group activities/scenarios Homework - example problems from the textbook and workbook for each section Quizzes/graded assignments
+Homework - example problems from the textbook and workbook for each section

+Quizzes/graded assignments